SoupBorne/Product-Sentiment-and-Emotion-Analyzer/README.md

    - `plot_sentiment_distribution()` creates a pie chart of sentiment distribution.
 4. **Displaying the Analysis in Tabular Form**:
    - The results are displayed using the `Display_Results_With_Pandas()` function, including the sentiment score, top emotions, and contributing words.
+  ### Customizing for Different Data

+To adapt the program for different types of text data:

+1. **Preprocess the Data**: Update the `cleandata()` function to handle any specific cleaning requirements, such as removing specific types of symbols or handling text formats.
+2. **Data Source**: Change the input text file or read data from other sources, such as CSV, JSON, or online APIs.
+3. **Model Settings**: Modify the settings for the EmoRoBERTa pipeline, or replace it with another model from Hugging Face's library to better suit your analysis needs.
+4. **Visualization Customization**: Adjust the plotting functions to include additional data insights or different visualizations, such as word clouds or sentiment timelines.

+### What this program can be used as:
+The program can help businesses analyze customer feedback from sources such as Amazon reviews and social media.
+It does this by:
+- **Breaking down feedback into sentiment scores**: Classifies feedback as positive, negative, or neutral and identifies the top emotions expressed.
+- **Enabling emotion analysis**: Provides insights into the emotions connected with a product or service.
+- **Detecting common issues**: Examines negative sentiment and related keywords to highlight areas needing improvement.
+- **Guiding product development**: Identifies words associated with positive sentiment, helping to focus on features that customers appreciate.
+- **Tracking changes over time**: Compares sentiment and emotion data over different periods to identify trends.